 How to get from Prague Airport to city center?

-For the time being, Prague Airport is linked to the city center via Prague airport taxis, private airport transfers, or buses.
-Moreover, travelers valuing independent journeys can opt for a car rental once landing at PRG Airport.
-On the other hand, a train line is expected to connect Prague Airport to Prague sometime in the future.
+For the time being, Prague Airport is linked to downtown via Prague airport taxis, private airport transfers, and buses.
+Moreover, travelers valuing independent journeys usually settle on a car rental once they land at PRG Airport.
+On the other hand, a train line is expected to connect Prague Airport to the city center sometime in the future.